unsalted/spark/README.md

 ## you may need to use a program like mamp or anvil (for mac) to serve the files.

-## Pay attention to the comments in the scripts make sure to change your device number.
+## Pay attention to the comments in the scripts make sure to change your device number and the sensor/variable name.

+## ; )